dennisorlando/lifemap/abstract/abstract0.md

 Fatto sta che già riusciamo ad estendere la suddetta abilità quando scriviamo al computer a velocità abbastanza elevate,riuscendo dunque a scrivere in tempo reale ciò che stiamo pensando.

+#### End of abstract
+at this point I'm just trying new stuff, which means the beta "abstract notes" will be written in the notes

 [^1]: I'm single
 [^2]: Note that I keep interchanging the terms "concept" and "mind" maps, even tho I know they are different.
 What I refer to when I use those therms is the